PingOne Advanced Identity Cloud

 If you need to request specific resource versions, refer to REST API versioning.

-Identity-related functions (access to managed objects, system objects, and configuration objects) within Identity Cloud are accessible to scripts via the openidm object, which is included in the top-level scope provided to each script.
+Identity-related functions (access to managed objects, system objects, and configuration objects) within Advanced Identity Cloud are accessible to scripts via the openidm object, which is included in the top-level scope provided to each script.

 Identity-related scripts can be created using custom endpoints or script triggers.